How to De-Risk Your Manufacturing Business When One Person Knows Everything

 Recognizing Key Person Risk in Your Manufacturing Business

-The Profile of a Key Person At Your Facility
+The Profile of a Key Person at Your Facility

 These critical employees share common characteristics that make them both invaluable and irreplaceable.
 They've accumulated years of tribal knowledge through experience that can't be easily replicated.
-They've developed relationships with key suppliers, learned the quirks of your equipment through trial and error and discovered workarounds for problems that would stump newcomers.
+They've developed relationships with key suppliers, learned the quirks of your equipment through trial and error, and discovered workarounds for problems that would stump newcomers.

 What makes them particularly dangerous from a risk perspective is that their knowledge often spans multiple critical areas.
 They might know which supplier really delivers on time (versus the one with the best contract terms), understand the subtle signs that indicate equipment problems before they become failures, or recognize quality issues that formal inspection processes might miss.